pags/fields.js/README.md

 # Future Improvements

 * Support for other native Dijit widgets within forms.
-* Better validation of RFC-3339 fields - Currently date\time fields are validated based on highest acceptable values (ex: "31" for day-of-month values).
+* Better validation of RFC-3339 fields - Currently week fields are validated on highest acceptable value (53).
 Obviously this is not accurate in all cases.